 Many people, myself included, deal with a lack of consistency.

-3 times working out one week and only 1 the next.
+Think about exercising.
+Maybe you exercise 3 times one week and only 1 the next.
 Maybe the week after 0 times and the week after that 2 times.
-Results I wanted probably won’t come from this unfortunately.
+The results you want probably won’t come from this routine.

 With mindset, this inconsistency can be avoided.

 Saying “I’m a person who is consistent and does not procrastinate.” will affect your actions.

 It’s a tough world out there, but with our words and powerful mind, we can accomplish a lot.

 While things may not have gone to plan in the past, that’s okay.

 Having a strong mindset is accepting the past for what it is and moving on to bigger and better things.

 Work on Mindset a Little Bit Each Day